GreenMind publishes authoritative and detailed guides to the things you're curious about.

 Flying insects like butterflies also get together in sunny fields and open spaces to find mates.
 You will often see them flying together in courtship "dances."

-Insects Are Found at Lights at Night
+Moths and Many Others Are Found at Lights at Night

 Moths use the moon to guide them when they fly to a mate or a food source, so when they see an electric light they get confused and wind up circling it in tight spirals.
 This is true of other night-flying insects like some beetles and mayflies.